Shaheer99Ahmed/Predicting_student_performance/README.md

 # Predict Student Performance from Game Play
 This repo has been created based on Kaggle Competition on Predict Student Performance from Game Play.
+### Introduction
+#### This report presents a comparative analysis of various classification models - Support Vector Machines (SVM), XGBoost, Decision Trees, and Random Forests - applied to game logs from the Wisconsin Center for Educational Research's Field Day Lab.
+The dataset used in this analysis is sourced from the "Predict Student Performance From Game Play" Kaggle competition.
+Field Day Lab is a publicly funded research facility that develops educational games across diverse topics and age groups, utilizing the collected game data to gain insights into the learning process.
+The accessibility of Field Day Lab's games reflects the company's commitment to providing free and open access to educational resources for all.